za-creature/eso/README.md

 ```

 A `key` is ready for on-demand seekable playback after
-`segments_ready.size == total_segments`, and a progress indicator may be
+`ready_segments.size == total_segments`, and a progress indicator for a
-estimated linearly from the former condition.
-All files transcoded from a key
+sufficiently large file may be estimated linearly from the former ratio.
-in the input bucket are stored in the output bucket using the input `key` as
+All files transcoded from a key in the input bucket are stored in the output
-prefix.
+bucket using the input `key` as prefix.
 The exact mapping is:

 ```javascript
 (key) => `${key}/index.m3u8`  // master playlist (output video url)